Frank C. Lang: Vietnam War

 During the early months of the Vietnam War, Lang commanded his aircraft group at New River Air Station and was tasked with the training of replacements crews.
-In August 1966, he received orders for deployment for Southeast Asia and joined the headquarters of 1st Marine Division at Chu Lai Base Area, South Vietnam.
+In August 1966, he received orders for deployment for Southeast Asia and joined the headquarters of 1st Marine Division at Chu Lai Base Area in South Vietnam.
 Lang assumed duty as Division Air Officer and served consecutively under Major generals Lewis J. Fields and Herman Nickerson.
 His main responsibility was to maintain liaison with 1st Marine Aircraft Wing and assisting in coordinating air strikes, providing transports, supplying with air drops etc. He completed his tour of duty in July 1967 and received Legion of Merit with Combat "V" for his service.

-Following his return stateside, Lang entered the Naval War College in Newport, Rhode Island and completed senior course one year later.
-He subsequently joined the staff of deputy chief of staff for manpower under his old superior from Vietnam, now lieutenant general Herman Nickerson and was co-responsible for all manpower matters for regular, reserve, both active and inactive, and civilian personnel, as well as the individual training and education of military personnel during the later stage of Vietnam War.
+Following his return stateside, Lang entered the Naval War College in Newport, Rhode Island, and completed senior course one year later.
+He subsequently joined the staff of Deputy Chief Of Staff for manpower under his old superior from Vietnam, now Lieutenant general Herman Nickerson and was co-responsible for all manpower matters for regular, reserve, both active and inactive, and civilian personnel, as well as the individual training and education of military personnel during the later stage of Vietnam War.

 Lang served in this capacity until October 1969, when he was selected for the rank of brigadier general and assumed duty as Deputy Assistant Director, Plans, Programs and Systems within the Defense Supply Agency.
 He served in this capacity until September 1971 and received his second Legion of Merit.